Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Patrick Newton - Stifel, Nicolaus & Company, Inc.

 Yeah.
-Good afternoon, Tom, Dave and Brad.
+Good afternoon, Tom, Dave, and Brad.
 I guess, just dovetailing off of the last response, Tom, you have...

 Thomas J. Fallon - Infinera Corp.